 North Carolina provides generous protections for servers/waitstaff in their rights to receive their tips earned.
 Employers cannot take any portion of your tipped wages (other than for a pro-rata share of credit card wages).
 Employers are also prohibited from using the tip-credit to avoid fair compensation for non-tipped work, such as cleaning, food preparation, dish washing and other tasks which are not performed in front of a customer.
 While tip-pooling is allowed in North Carolina, most of the tip payment must go to the employee who received the tip and non-tip-based employees cannot receive a portion of the tip-pool.
-If you are a server, or group of servers, who is not receiving their fair amount of tips, contact the Raleigh wage and hour labor attorneys of Maginnis Law, PLLC at 919.526.0450 or submit a new case inquiry here.

 North Carolina does not allow employee’s tips to be shared with “back of the house” employees such as chefs, even specialty chefs such as at a sushi restaurant.
 Managers are also not entitled to claim any portion of an employee’s tips.
 More importantly, North Carolina does not allow the owner of the business as the employer to take any portion of an employee’s tipped wages.